liuxinren456852/laser_calibration/README.md

  within your calculations, move this data into a new folder (eg.
 "Data/Apex/Old") to ignore it.

+Notes: Background subtraction can be changed within the generate_scan function.
+Currently, the lidar ignores all data outside of a given region, so merely update the mask defined within this function to fit a range in which the target may be found.

 There exists functions that read all average data within the Average directory and calculate and save new apex data.
 This can be used to recalculate apex data after a change to line fitting or data segmentation.